-Category A, 54 Town homes (pending)
+Gainesville, Florida Category A, 54 Town homes (ongoing)

 Florida Home Energy Rating Organization (Florida H.E.R.O.) provided an engineered duct system for 26 models in the Regents Park Townhouse development.
 This downtown urban infill project will result in 54 units with Building America features including ductwork in the conditioned space, outside air ventilation, and combo hydronic heat and 13 SEER cooling.
+Each of the 54 units will be individually performance tested.
+Three completed units have been tested, each scoring well over HERS 89.